 Apart from having to investigate the transfer of the crypto assets, this police investigation will also be looking to properly scrutinize transactions involving cash and property totaling about $10 billion in worth.
 The receipt of the investigation petition by the FCIU is not unrelated to a recent discovery of nearly $500 million worth of Onecoin loot spread across bank accounts in Dubai, according to the Seychelles News Agency.

-This shocking revelation is what has prompted individuals and business entities who have already fallen victims to the pyramid scheme to file probe requests against Onecoin in London, Dublin, and Brussels.
+This shocking revelation has prompted individuals and business entities who have fallen victims to the pyramid scheme to file probe requests against Onecoin in London, Dublin, and Brussels.

-Potter explained that although the agency has received countless documents included as part of the complaints, some of the documents still need to be thoroughly verified in order to be able to confirm any links to Seychelles if there ever is.
-It is only upon completion that a decision on what step to take next will be made.
+Potter explained that although the agency has received countless documents included as part of the complaints, some of the documents still need to be thoroughly verified in order to be able to confirm any links to Seychelles, if there ever is.
+Only upon completion will a decision on what step to take next will be made.
 Most likely, the next step will be to inform the Onecoin victims, according to Potter.